-- 1. Pre-zeroing sighting can be done with scope guide or a shot shaver which can be obtained from your firearms dealer. - With scope mounted set zoom to mid power and rest the rifle on a steady support. - Look through the bore from the breech at a target 50 yards away.Move to butt stock so that the target is in the center of the bore. - Without moving the rifle, loosen the lockable bell of the scope at the base of the turret by turning it counter clockwise with fingers (see image below) - Turn the windage and elevation adjustment dials in the direction you wish the bullet's point-of-impact to change. (up/down, left/right) - Tighten the lockable bell of the scope at the base of the turret by turning it clockwise.
+- 1. Pre-zeroing sighting can be done with scope guide or a shot shaver which can be obtained from your firearms dealer. - With scope mounted set zoom to mid power and rest the rifle on a steady support. - Look through the bore from the breech at a target 50 yards away.Move to butt stock so that the target is in the center of the bore. - Without moving the rifle, turn the windage and elevation adjustment dials with fingers in the direction you wish the bullet's point-of-impact to change. (up/down, left/right)